devisscher/NextBlog/posts/006-my-first-next-post.md

     - Blog
     - JavaScript
 ---
+Another switch...

 Well, Gatsby was nice, but I didn't feel great about it.
-No offense to anyone who is working on Gatsby, it is a great system.
+No offense to anyone who is working on Gatsby, it's great!

 I made the switch because I came across this framework called [Next.js](https://github.com/zeit/next.js/).
 I was immediately seduced by the way it proposes to do things.
 Additionally it provides a complete deployment workflow which takes away the hassle of configuring all that.
 Thank you to the folks at [Zeit](https://zeit.co/), your work is phenomenal.
 As I don't wish to spend all my time working on my blog, I felt the switch would make my life easier.
 Hopefully this decision will last a little while.

-## Some cool things to mention about Next

-- By using a custom server configuration, you can serve static assets such as markdown posts.
-Shoutout to [Syntax.fm](https://syntax.fm), this website is inspired by the techniques Wes and Scott used to parse and render markdown.
-- Each component and or folder containing a component within the pages directory will render a React component.
-- Deploying is as simple as typing ``` now ```.
-- I'm using Milligram CSS framework which relies heavily on Flexbox for layouts.
-This makes the grid system really slick and intuitive.

 ## Deployment